Cutting back on table sugar? Here are six sweet alternatives – and the best ways to use them.

 Found in diet drinks, sugar-free gum and those blue packets, this synthetic sweetener is sold under the brand names Equal and NutraSweet.

 Pros: Introduced in 1981, aspartame is one of the most studied sweeteners on the market.
-Despite the rumors, there’s no conclusive evidence of a link between aspartame and cancer, according to the FDA and American Cancer Society.
+Despite the rumors, there’s no conclusive evidence of a link between aspartame and cancer, according to the FDA and American Cancer Society, although the debate continues.

 Cons: Heat can break down aspartame, which creates a bitter aftertaste, so avoid cooking with it.
 Also, aspartame can trigger headaches or stomach discomfort in certain people, says registered dietitian Christine Gerbstadt, MD, a spokesperson for the Academy of Nutrition and Dietetics.
 In some sensitive people, it can trigger an inflammatory response as well.